Anwarvic/anwarvic.github.io/README.md

 ## Create New Collection

-In this blog, you can see about five different collections which are:
-"Language Modeling", "Machine Translation", "Multilingual NMTs", "Speech Recognition" and "Word Embedding".
+In this blog, you can see different collections, such as "Language Modeling", "Machine Translation", ...etc.
 To be able to create a new one, follow the following three steps:

-- Create a new entry at the collection list in the `_config.yml` file like so:
+- Create a new entry at the `collections` list in the `_config.yml` file like so:
   ```yaml
   [COLLECTION-NAME]: #this is for the URL
     output: true